rohan220217/50days50projects/README.md

 # 50 Projects in 50 Days - HTML/CSS and JavaScript

 This is the practice repository for all of the projects in the bradtraversy course.
+Please check the branches for a particular project.

 -   [Course Link](https://www.udemy.com/course/50-projects-50-days)
 -   [Course Info Website](https://50projects50days.com)